Efficient Demand Response Location Targeting for Price Spike Mitigation by Exploiting Price-demand Relationship: Solution Strategy for DR Targeting Problem

-Although we can solve the MIQP problem for each $m \in \mathcal{M}$, and return the optimal solution of the problem whose optimal objective is the smallest among the $|\mathcal{M}|$ problems, this practice is computationally expensive, as solving the MIQP problem takes a relatively long time for multiple polytopes.
-Considering the fact that the allowable demand reduction is upper bounded, there are only a set of polytopes contain feasible solutions for the MIQP problem.
-While these polytopes only take up a small portion among the $|\mathcal{M}|$ problems, we can greatly reduce the time of solving the DR targeting by only working on \emph{feasible DR regions}.
-To accelerate the process, we propose to firstly judge the feasibility of \eqref{10} before solving it.
-As such, the time of solving the infeasible MIQP problem is spared.
-Therefore, the relaxed version of \eqref{10} is firstly solved to help judge the feasibility, which is given by
+Although we can solve the MILP problem for each polytope, and return the optimal solution of the problem whose optimal objective is the smallest among the $M$ problems, this practice is computationally expensive, as solving the MILP problem takes a relatively long time for multiple polytopes.
+Considering the fact that the allowable demand reduction is upper bounded, there are only a set of polytopes containing feasible solutions for the MILP problem.
+While these polytopes only take up a small portion among the $M$ problems, we can greatly reduce the time of solving the DR targeting by only working on \emph{feasible DR regions}.
+To accelerate the process, we propose to firstly judge the feasibility of \eqref{11} before solving it.
+As such, the time of solving the infeasible MILP problem is spared.
+Therefore, the relaxed version of \eqref{11} is firstly solved to help judge the feasibility, which is given by

 where the binary variable $v_i$ is relaxed to be a continuous variable in the range of $[0,1]$.
-As $v_i$ is a continuous variable in \eqref{11}, the constraint \eqref{3(b)} which bounds the number of DR locations is omitted.
-If the relaxed problem in \eqref{11} is feasible, then solve the MIQP problem in \eqref{10}; otherwise go to the problem on the next polytope.
+As $v_i$ is a continuous variable in \eqref{12}, the cardinality constraint \eqref{3(b)} bounding the number of DR locations is omitted.
+If the relaxed problem in \eqref{12} is feasible, then solve the MILP problem in \eqref{11}; otherwise go to the problem on the next polytope.
 The pseudocode regarding the solution strategy is summarized in Algorithm 2.